-Independent music radio on the Internet is not what it might have been, due to royalty demands from SoundExchange in the USA, and similar organizations in other territories.
+Independent music radio on the Internet has faced royalty demands from SoundExchange in the USA, and similar organizations in other territories.
 These organizations are usually membership societies or government-sanctioned national authorities which are intended to collect money from broadcasters to compensate copyright holders.
 The royalty collection societies require payment before you can stream just about any music released commercially to the general public - whether you make any money out of streaming, or not.
 It's not so much the percentage of revenue demanded, but that there are usually annual minimum fees to pay, which can hurt small stations disproportionately.